Trade directory · Sioux City metro · Iowa

 Licensing Requirements

 Iowa requires HVAC contractors to hold a Mechanical Contractor License through the Iowa Department of Public Health.
-Must pass state exam, provide proof of 4 years experience or complete approved apprenticeship program, maintain $10,000 bond, and renew annually with continuing education requirements.
+Must pass trade examination, provide proof of 4 years experience or completion of approved apprenticeship program, carry required insurance, and renew every 3 years with continuing education requirements.

 §2